Giant Statue Of Donald Trump Tweeting On The Toilet Headed To London For Protest During President’s Visit

 Lessem said he thinks the statue is a fitting tribute to a president who seems to spend an inordinate amount of time on the social media site.

 “When not on the links, Trump apparently spends most of his time on the can tweeting, so I figured to pay full tribute to him he’d have to be positioned on a golden toilet.
-For his own safety, we thought to put his overlong tie into the toilet itself,” Lessem told the Daily Kos.
+For his own safety, we thought to put his overlong tie into the toilet itself,” Lessem told Daily Kos.
 “He’s tweeting of course, and his mouth moves to utter deathless quotes in his own voice….
 His Make America Great Again cap is subtitled ‘Impeach Me’ — as if we needed a reminder.”

 Donald Trump has already come under fire ahead of his planned state visit to the U.K., something that had originally been floated last year but never came to fruition as Trump railed against planned protests against him.
-London Mayor Saqid Khan said last week that he does not believe Trump is worthy of a state visit, which is a rarity for American presidents.
+London Mayor Sadiq Khan said, last week, that he does not believe Trump is worthy of a state visit.

 Giant robot of Trump tweeting on the toilet sent to London ahead of Trump's visit https://t.co/7Kg9BW1Y97 pic.twitter.com/vQek1COThn